isovector/certainty-by-construction/src/book/6-structures.lagda.md

 ```

 which uses 0 as the identity element, since it's the smallest possible natural
-number, we don't have a corresponding `min` monoid --- because we don't have an
+number, we don't have a corresponding `min` monoid---because we don't have an
 identity element!
 In this case, we have two options: extend the naturals with a
 "top" element `+∞` that is guaranteed to be bigger than every other number, or
 settle for building a semigroup.
 We will do the latter here.